streamproject/stream-chrome/README.md

 Unfortunately, there are some additional steps required in the certain cases listed below.

 ### Adding a node module to backend
-After adding the package, run `reset-pacakgaes.sh` so that docker swarm will update its volumes
+After adding the package, run `reset-packages.sh` so that docker swarm will update its volumes

 ### Making modifications to node_modules in crx
 For instance, any time you run `yarn install`.
 Until [redux-segment](https://github.com/rangle/redux-segment) releases a new version with https://github.com/rangle/redux-segment/pull/113, you will need to run `crx/fix-redux-segment.sh` after installing packages to crX